Executioner (character): Skurge

-He was reunited with the Enchantress, and joined the Mandarin's attempted world conquest with four other villains after being taken to his base by teleportation technology.
-He attacked the Asian sub-continent with an army of trolls due to the valuable diamonds that were there, and fought Hercules in another dimension he had transported them to with his axe, but was beaten and thrown at a giant the Enchantress had created to defeat the Scarlet Witch, destroying it.

-He next led a Troll invasion of Asgard.
-Odin banished him to the realm of Casiolena.
-Skurge abandoned the Enchantress to become Casiolena's co-ruler.
-He led Casiolena's forces against the Defenders, and resumed his alliance with the Enchantress.

-Skurge attacked Doctor Strange alongside Enchantress, but they were defeated.
-He later battled the Defenders and the Thing as the Enchantress's ally.

-Skurge led an assault on Asgard, and fought Balder again.
-With the Enchantress, he serves as Loki's lieutenant during his brief rule of Asgard.
-With the Enchantress, he joined with the forces of Asgard against Surtur.

 Once Amora the Enchantress set her sights on Heimdall as a potential lover, Skurge sought to ease the wounds of his heart in battle, joining Thor, Balder, and the Einherjar on a rescue mission in Hel.
 A group of souls belonging to living humans had been trapped there by Malekith the Accursed, and Hela had refused to permit them to return to Midgard (Earth).
 Despite initial misgivings, Thor permitted Skurge to accompany the group.
 Skurge is tempted by Amora, who claims Heimdall had slain her.
 This was not Amora, but Mordonna, a shapeshifting sorceress in the employ of Hela.
 The disguise is revealed when Skurge decides to trust Balder more than the desires of his own heart.
 Hela whisks Mordonna away before Skurge can gain revenge.

 Naglfar, the ship of the dead, is nearing ready to sail, and Hela promises Skurge a place of honor beside her on it at the battle of Ragnarok.
 Enraged at being manipulated, Skurge destroys the ship with his axe.
 The group is pursued out of Hel, with Skurge sacrificing himself to protect them from Hela.
 This honorable act of heroism has earned Skurge great respect across Asgard and beyond.

-Skurge has remained dead since, with his spirit residing in Hel.
-In "The War of the Realms", he helps battle Malekith and is transported to Valhalla.
+Following his death, Skurge remains in Hel until Thor - currently cursed by Hela with brittle bones - assumes control of the Destroyer and attacks Hela's domain.
+Skurge attempts to use diplomacy to reach Thor's spirit inside the armor, but is knocked out by Thor.
+Unknown to all, this is all part of Thor's plan to force Hela to remove the curse, which she does before Thor can destroy Hel.
+Recognizing Skurge's honor and courage, Hela allows him to depart for Valhalla.
+Skurge's spirit was briefly summoned from Valhalla by the Grandmaster as a member of the Legion of the Unliving.

 Brute Benhurst

-After Skurge's death, Amora gave his Bloodaxe to a mortal called Brute Benhurst, making him a replacement Executioner.
-Thor initially believed Benhurst to be a resurrected Skurge, as he wore a mask.
-Thor tried not to fight him until the Executioner hit Kevin Masterson (son of Eric Masterson).
-Thor recognized hitting a kid as an ignoble thing which Skurge would never do, and defeated the new Executioner.
+After Skurge's death, Amora gives the Bloodaxe to a mortal called Brute Benhurst, making him a replacement Executioner.
+Thor initially believes Benhurst to be a resurrected Skurge, as he wore a mask.
+Thor tries not to fight him until the Executioner attacks Kevin Masterson.
+Thor recognizes hitting a child as an ignoble thing which Skurge would never do, and defeats Executioner.